antonfirsov/docs/2017/01-Jan/week5/2017-01-31-week-in-dotnet.md

-﻿The week in .NET - On .NET on public speaking, ndepend
+﻿The week in .NET - On .NET on public speaking, ndepend, CrazyCore, The Perils of Man
 ==============================================================

 Previous posts: